Graded Lie structure on cohomology of some exact monoidal categories: Abstract

 \section{Abstract}

 For some exact monoidal categories, we describe explicitly a connection between topological and algebraic definitions of the Lie bracket on the extension algebra of the unit object.
-The topological definition, due to Schwede and to Hermann, involves loops in extension categories, and the algebraic definition involves homotopy liftings as introduced by the first author.
-As a consequence of our description, we prove that the topological definition indeed yields a Gerstenhaber algebra structure in the monoidal category setting, answering a question of Hermann.
-For use in proofs, we generalize $A_{\infty}$-coderivation and homotopy lifting techniques from bimodule categories to some exact monoidal categories.
+The topological definition, due to Schwede and to Hermann, involves loops in extension categories.
+The algebraic definition, due to the first author, involves homotopy liftings of maps.
+As a consequence of our description, we prove that the topological definition indeed yields a Gerstenhaber algebra structure in this monoidal category setting.
+This answers a question of Hermann for those exact monoidal categories in which the unit object has a particular type of resolution that is called power flat.
+For use in proofs, we generalize $A_{\infty}$-coderivation and homotopy lifting techniques from bimodule categories to these exact monoidal categories.